 See our recommendations for the best 4k gaming monitors, the best 4k 144Hz monitors, and the best 32-inch monitors.

-The Dell G3223Q and the LG 32GR93U-B are both excellent 4k, 144Hz gaming monitors.
+The Dell G3223Q and the LG 32GR93U-B are both good 4k, 144Hz gaming monitors.
 They perform very similarly, but the LG has a slight advantage when gaming at 60Hz as it has a faster response time and lower input lag.
 The Dell has a more accurate sRGB mode, but the LG is still accurate regardless.
 Besides that, both monitors are very similar, and you'll be happy with either.

 The Samsung Odyssey G7/G70B S32BG70 and the LG 32GR93U-B are both excellent 4k, 144Hz gaming monitors.
 The LG has a slight advantage for gaming as it has a quicker response time and lower input lag at 60Hz.
 The LG is also a bit better in well-lit rooms, as it has slightly better reflection handling and SDR brightness.
 While the Samsung has a local dimming feature, which the LG doesn't have, it performs terribly and doesn't offer any advantages.